jazgonzalez/text-simplification-project/README.md

 # Text Simplification Project

-This repository contains the development and evaluation of various Natural Language Processing (NLP) models focused on Text Simplification.
-The project was developed as part of the Text Mining course during the 5th semester.
+This repository contains the development and evaluation of various Natural Language Processing (NLP) models focused on Text Simplification

 ## Overview